mattbellis/PHYS-3330/raw-content/lab1new-raw.md

 11. Change the trigger channel to Channel 4.
 Adjust the trigger level.
 Does the trigger level matter?
 Why?

-12. Play with the waveform (from channel 1) on the function generator.
-What happens to the **Sync / Trigger out** when you change the
+12. Play with the waveform (from Channel 1) on the function generator.
+What happens to the **Sync / Trigger out** when you change

     - the amplitude,